solo-io/supergloo/docs/content/reference/cli/meshctl_debug_snapshot.md

 Input and Output snapshots for the discovery and networking pod.
 Requires jq to be installed if the --json flag is not being used.

-### Synopsis

-Input and Output snapshots for the discovery and networking pod.
-Requires jq to be installed if the --json flag is not being used.

 ```
 meshctl debug snapshot [flags]
 ```